Prince Albert Angling Society Bailiff Team

-On the other side of the coin the local bailiff will have a vast amount of information on the water, which when asked he will gladly pass to the member i.e. where to fish, best methods for the conditions of the day, bait, rigs etc. If he can help he will.
-For the less mobile and older members the bailiff will assist in any way he can.
-At the end of the day if you have had a good days fishing from information received thank the bailiff so you can both go home happy.
+The most important duty of our Bailiffs is to protect the members’ fishing, by evicting non-members and gathering information on poachers for prosecution.
+However, the local bailiff will have a vast amount of information on the water and will gladly pass it on, i.e. where to fish, best methods for the conditions of the day, bait, rigs, etc. If they can help, they will.
+For the less mobile and older members, the officials assist in any way they can.